Dylaan94/Spacestagram/README.md

 ## Features
 - Draws from 3 different APIs to give interesting range of photos
+- Simple Express backend for security purposes
+- Ability to like and unlike photos
+- Ability to sort photos based on liked status

 ### Astronomy Photo of the Day
 - Can select a number of images that you would like to view from 1 - 3